yky-labs/terraform-kubernetes-cert-manager/modules/base/README.md

-# Cert-manager local self-signed CA
+# Cert-manager Base

+Cert-manger setup with a self-signed issuer and a local CA